The Golden Age of Wireless: 1983: Second UK release: Venice in Peril/EMI VIP 1076071

-2009 Remastered Collector's Edition CD: EMI 50999 2 67915 2 4
+2009: Remastered Collector's Edition CD: EMI 50999 2 67915 2 4

 This version includes the original UK album tracks, in sequence, as tracks 1–9.
 Bonus tracks 10–14 were previously included on various re-issues during 1982–84.
+Track 15 was initially released as the B-side of the Low Noise single "The Jungle Line" but was overdubbed for this release with a new harmony vocal by Dolby's son Harper Robertson.
 "Therapy/Growth (Demo)" was released on the "Europa and the Pirate Twins" singles, without the demo credit.
 A full recording was made, but has not been legitimately released.
 "Airwaves (Demo)" first appeared on the 1980 compilation cassette From Brussels with Love (the first release by the label Les Disques du Crépuscule), which has been reissued at various times as a double LP, CD and deluxe 2-CD set.
-Track 15 was initially released as the B-side of the Low Noise single "The Jungle Line" but was overdubbed for this release with a new harmony vocal by Dolby's son Harper Robertson.
-18 and 19 are previously unreleased.
+Tracks 18 and 19 are previously unreleased.

 Also included with this release is a DVD containing a remastered version of the long-form performance video Live Wireless, recorded at the Riverside Theatre Studios, London, and originally released on videocassette on 9 November 1983 by Picture Music International (TVE 901572).